 If you attend an examination (regardless of whether you leave the examination early or begin to write your answers) or submit an assessment, you are declaring yourself to be mentally and physically ready to sit the exam and thus, have confirmed that you agree to the policy.
 Therefore, any attempt to try and get another chance to do the exam because you were unwell or something happened is unlikely because you have agreed that you are ready to sit the exam by declaring yourself ‘fit to sit’ this assessment.

 Ultimately, our message to you is that if you start to feel unwell or a serious incident occurs that is likely to affect your ability to take the exam, then you should seriously consider whether you are fully prepared to sit the assessment.
 Warning!
-If you do not sit your exam, you will need to submit a Mitigating Circumstance application to ensure that you are not marked absent for this assessment attempt.
+If you do not sit your exam, you will need to submit a Extenuating Circumstance application to ensure that you are not marked absent for this assessment attempt.

 If something does go wrong before or during your assessment, you will not be able to submit a Mitigating Circumstance application unless your circumstances fall within the permitted grounds.
 In addition, you will need to provide objective and authoritative evidence in support of your condition.